codepath/android_guides/Displaying-Images-with-the-Picasso-Library.md

 }
 ```

-Alternatively, we can set the ratio after the bitmap has loaded if we don't know the ratio ahead of time.
+Alternatively, we can set the ratio after the bitmap has loaded if we don't know that ratio ahead of time.
 To avoid using an anonymous class, we will implement the `Target` interface on the ViewHolder class itself for RecyclerView.
 When the callback is fired, we will calculate and update the image aspect ratio:

 ```java
 public class ViewHolder extends RecyclerView.ViewHolder implements View.OnClickListener, Target {
     DynamicHeightImageView ivImage;

     // implement ViewHolder methods here